Frist Student Service Award

 April 6 Deadline

 Students, alumni, faculty, staff and friends have until 5 p.m., Friday, April 6th to submit nominations for the 22nd annual Thomas Frist Student Service Awards.

 The award recognizes one faculty member and one staff member for going the extra mile in unwavering dedication and service to students.
 Examples of exemplary service include student guidance and mentorship above and beyond those expected of faculty and staff as part of their job responsibilities.
 Any full-time faculty or staff member, except previous winners, is eligible for the award, which includes a $1,000 prize and a plaque.

 Nominations may be submitted using an online form.
 The nomination narrative should differentiate between obligation and service by citing specific examples in which the person being nominated has gone beyond the call of duty to help a student or group of students.
 Past nominations are also considered.

 "Many of our faculty and staff go above and beyond the call of duty to demonstrate their commitment to students.
 It is a privilege to honor two such individuals each year who provide such an example for us all." said Chancellor Jeffrey Vitter.

-Past winners of the Frist Award include current faculty members Luca Bombelli, Denis Goulet, Aileen Ajootian, Don Cole, Charles Eagles, Ellen Meacham, Terry Panhorst, Ken Sufka and Eric Weber; and current staff members Anne McCauley, Carol Forsythe, Thelma Curry, Dewey Knight, Valeria Ross, Marc Showalter and Linda Spargo.
+Past winners of the Frist Award include current faculty members Luca Bombelli, Denis Goulet, Aileen Ajootian, Don Cole, Charles Eagles, Ellen Meacham, Terry Panhorst, Ken Sufka and Eric Weber; and current staff members Anne McCauley, Carol Forsythe, Thelma Curry, Dewey Knight, Valeria Ross, Marc Showalter, Linda Spargo, and Whitman Smith.

 The Frist Student Service Awards were established with a $50,000 gift from the late Dr. Thomas F. Frist of Nashville, a 1930 UM graduate.